Conducting transition analysis of thin films composed of long flexible macromolecules: Percolation study: Introduction

 \section{Introduction}

 Molecular systems, such as films and solutions, composed of spontaneously-moving (mobile) macromolecules, \textit{e.g.} polymers and carbon nanotubes, have been widely studied in soft matter science, \textit{e.g.} physics and chemistry~\cite{Hur:2015,Marencic:2012,Lefevre:2010}, and extensively utilized in nanotechnology and industrial applications, \textit{e.g.} coating and nanolithography~\cite{Gu:2014,Lefevre:2010,Bosworth:2008}.
 Physical properties and collective phenomena of the molecular systems, such as electrical conduction, elasticity, viscosity, \textit{etc.} depend on network structures, which always continue to spontaneously change, among the mobile molecules.
 The understanding of these dynamically changing network structures enhances that of the physical properties of the molecular systems.
 Percolation theory could help and facilitate such understanding of the network structures.
+For example, the percolation threshold and conductive network structure among molecules, which are discussed in general percolation theory, are directly linked to design and development of conductive or non-conductive materials, so that the understanding of percolation theory leads to improvements to such material design.

 General percolation theory is known as a scientific field of collective phenomena resulting from connections and links.
 Percolation phenomena occur in and are related to a variety of physical systems and phenomena, \textit{e.g.} electrical conduction, mercury porosimetry, forest fire, polymer gels, and string-like colloidal assembly~\cite{Stauffer1985,Sahimi:ApplicationsOfPercolationTheory,Norizoe:2012JCP,Norizoe:2005}.
 General percolation theory indicates that fractal structure of large percolation clusters, divergence of various physical quantities, power law of cluster size distribution, and other critical phenomena also occur at the percolation transition.
 However, in conventional works on percolation theory, such percolation and concomitant critical phenomena were studied for systems containing topological constraints and/or consisting of immobile particles such as lattice models~\cite{Stauffer1985} and network structure of chemical gels~\cite{Sahimi:ApplicationsOfPercolationTheory}.
 The network structures of such conventional systems are temporally fixed.
 For example, the percolation transition of particles, which are randomly distributed one by one over lattices, was typically discussed in the conventional works~\cite{Stauffer1985}.
 The spatial coordinates of each particle in this conventional lattice model are limited to the discrete lattice points and fixed at the initially distributed position.
 The network structure among these particles is also fixed when the distribution of the particles stops.
 Such constraints also apply to the systems of the chemical gels.
 Although polymers composing the gels can spontaneously move in the continuous space, cross-links between the polymers are never disconnected.
 The network structure of the connected polymers is fixed when the cross-linking reaction ends~\cite{Sahimi:ApplicationsOfPercolationTheory}.
 In other words, the percolation phenomena of static networks were studied in such conventional works.